VineethChivukula/COF-C02/README.md

 # Advice

 - I highly recommend reading the markdown notes first as it gives you a fair idea about the concepts.
-- The notes are prepared for quick reference, and if you want to go deep, kindly read the official docs.
+- These notes are prepared for quick reference, and if you want to go deep, kindly read the official docs.
 - Use the following NotebookLM links to gain knowledge by asking questions:

   - [Domain 1](https://notebooklm.google.com/notebook/391c6691-42dd-4677-a9ff-34c8e4bd7277)